 - One and Done Dinner: Throw a few veggies on the same pan as the chicken thighs and you've got a sheet pan ready in just under an hour.
 If you choose to do this, put the veggies on the pan approximately 20 minutes into the bake time so that they do not burn.

-You can place the rest of the chicken in a sturdy tupperware.
-While I don't suggest freezing these, you will want to consume the remaining chicken within 3-4 days after cooking.
+To Store: You can place the rest of the chicken in a sturdy tupperware and consume the remaining chicken within 3-4 days after cooking.

 PRO TIP: